-I have spend some time experimenting with the new HTML 5
+I have spent some time experimenting with the new HTML 5

-For instance, say that you have an iPhone web application that needs to uniquely identify the mobile device.
-The device itself does not send any such information (like the MAC address, phone number etc.) so, you’re at a loss.
+For instance, say that you have a web application that needs to uniquely identify the device.
+The device itself doesn’t send information like the MAC address, phone number etc. so, you’re at a loss.

 localStorage.setItem("name", "Daniel"); var name = localStorage.getItem("name"); localStorage.removeItem("name");

 Local storage does NOT replace a real database, since it’s unique for each browser and can’t hold large amounts of data.
 It’s however great for smaller pieces of data.